dariober/Java-cafe/vmatchToSam/README.md

 `ref.fa.fai` is a tab separated file of sequence names and lengths.
 Options `-fa` and `-fai` are not required but if not given the sam output will be headerless.

-The sam output will have mapping quality 255 (unavailable); the cigar string uses `=` and `X` for match/mismatch instead of the generic `M`.
+* **Mapping quality and alignment score** Mulitple alignments for the same query are sorted by descending alignment score (AS).
+The alignment with highest (best) AS gets mapping quality given by: *MAPQ= AS_best - AS_second_best*.
+Queries with only one alignment get MAPQ= 30.
+This is arbitrary and doesn't produce real MAPQ scores, but it can be useful for filetring reads.
+Also, alignments other then the highest scoring have the bit 2048 set (supplementary alignment).

+* The output is returned sorted by read name then by alignment score.

-The following attributes are set:
+##### The following attributes are set:

 * `XE:f` E-value